Scouting for Food

 In partnership with local food banks, this council-wide service project will beginning January as Scouts distribute door hangers in their neighborhoods to announce the upcoming food drive.
 Scouts will return on the first Saturday of February to collect donations and deliver them to their local food banks and pantries.

 We would love for each and every Scout in Arizona to lead by example and do their best to combat food insecurities.
-Our goal is to collect 20 pounds of food, or pproximately 23 cans of food, per scout.
+Our goal is to collect 20 pounds of food, or approximately 23 cans of food, per scout.
 This goal would allow Scouts to provide 250,000 pounds of food to those in need!
-To aid in achieving success, we have provided a tool kit of resources at the bottom of this page to assist unit leaders and scouts in running an efficient, easy, and successful campaign.
+To aid in achieving success, we have provided a tool kit of resources at the bottom of this page to assist unit leaders and scouts in running an efficient, easy, and successful campaign!